GhostofGoes/getmac/README.md

 already in the table, or if you have requirements to prevent network traffic.
 The network request is a empty UDP packet sent to a high port, 55555 by default.
 This can be changed by setting `getmac.PORT` to the desired integer value.
+Additionally, on Windows, this will send a UDP packet to 1.1.1.1:53 to attempt to determine the default interface.

 ## Notes
 * If none of the arguments are selected, the default